 Together with our partner organisation, we prepare the cat for travel and adoption.
 Here's what you need to know in advance:

-The cat must be at least 4 months old at the time of travel.
+The cat must be at least 15 weeks (approx. 3,5 months) old at the time of travel.

 A microchip registered in your name and/or in the name of the travel companion or partner organisation is required.